Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "I told them, too, sis.
 I know you invented the hoverboard and are in this business, too.
 And so do they.
 I guess they know you'll read whatever they send me over my shoulder, anyway."

 "Still, it's not like I'm not up half the night enchanting, too.
 And I'll be working during the summer, especially during your honeymoon."

 Harry blushed at the way his sister had mentioned the last word, but managed to say, "You can yell at them tonight, Brianna.
 They'll be here for the graduation."

 "Yeah.
-It'll be soooo much better at Hogwarts once you're gone," she said, clearly being sarcastic.
+It'll be soooo much better at Hogwarts once you're gone," she declared, clearly being sarcastic.

 "You'll cry every night next year, and you know it," replied her brother.

-"I'll comfort her," said James, with a wink.
+"I'll comfort her," promised James, with a wink.